material-motion/material-motion/concepts/runtimes.md

 A Runtime may be provided with new Intentions at any time.

-Provide new Intentions with a Transaction.
+Provide new Intentions to a Runtime with a Transaction.

 ![Runtime](../_assets/RuntimeDiagram.png)